AAbella7529/AAbella7529/README.md

 To future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.

-I have a keen interest in Cyber Security and Web Design.
+I have a keen interest in Cyber Security, Creativity and Web Design.

 Looking forward to interact with tech minded people in Github and Discord.